minektur/bashcpio/README.md

 *   This is terribly insecure - a malicious archive could write over anything that the user you run this as has write access to.
 Hm - chroot to this dir?

-* more on insecurity - a non-malicious archive presented by an attacker with local access and good timing might get a file overwritten or perms-changed. you should probably unpack in an area that only you have write-access to
+*   More on insecurity - a non-malicious archive presented by an attacker with local access and good timing might get a file overwritten or perms-changed.

-*   Perms will be maintained, but not ownership?  since I'm going to be building single user chroots... hm well, tbd
+You should probably unpack in an area that only you have write-access to

 * You can get a copy of rpm2cpio.sh (GPL'd) here: https://github.com/rpm-software-management/rpm/tree/master/scripts